kadkhodaei-research-group/XIE-SPP/README.md

 ## 1. Reference

+Please cite the following paper if you use any part of our code and data:

 Davariashtiyani, A., Kadkhodaie, Z. & Kadkhodaei, S. Predicting synthesizability of crystalline materials via deep learning. *Commun Mater* **2**, 115 (2021). https://doi.org/10.1038/s43246-021-00219-x

 ## 2. Installation